Raúl Castillo (actor)

 Raúl Castillo Jr. (born August 30, 1977) is an American actor and playwright.
-He is known for his acting roles in Amexicano and Cold Weather and his role as Richie Donado Ventura in the HBO series Looking and its subsequent series finale television film, Looking: The Movie.
+He is known for his acting roles in Amexicano and Cold Weather and his role as Richie Donado Ventura in the HBO series Looking and its subsequent feature-length series finale Looking: The Movie.
 He received a nomination for the Independent Spirit Award for Best Supporting Male for his performance in the film We the Animals.

 His notable written plays include Border Stories and Between Me, You, and the Lampshade.
 His works are associated with the LAByrinth Theater Company and the Atlantic Theater Company.

 Early life

 Raúl Castillo Jr. was born to Raúl H. Castillo Sr. and Adela "Adelita" Rodríguez de Castillo.
 He has an older brother, Tony, and a younger sister.
-His parents are Mexican emigrants from Reynosa, Tamaulipas, Mexico, who later moved to McAllen, Texas, where he and his siblings were raised.
+His parents are Mexican immigrants from Reynosa, Tamaulipas, Mexico, who later moved to McAllen, Texas, where he and his siblings were raised.
 His hometown of McAllen was 90 percent Mexican-American.
 Living so close to the Mexico–United States border, Castillo's family would often visit family members who still lived in Reynosa, affording him an upbringing that he describes as "very much bicultural."
 Castillo states that growing up in a border town made him feel American when he visited Mexico, but Mexican when he traveled around the United States.
 He explains he was "too American for Mexico, but too Mexican for the U.S." He was raised Catholic.
 His childhood nickname was "Gordo" ("fat", in Spanish), due to his weight.

 Castillo first became interested in acting in the third grade, after seeing his older brother in a school production of The Wizard of Oz as the Tin Woodman.
 His brother also was a musician who played guitar, his dedication having been seen by Castillo as he would sit and play scales for hours, which inspired Castillo to use the same technique later for his own performances.
 He auditioned the next year for a school play, reportedly "about a mouse and a clock", but could not stop giggling during his audition and was cast instead in a non-speaking role as a guard.
 While in sixth grade at Our Lady of Sorrows Catholic School, Castillo met and befriended future Mutemath bass guitarist Roy Mitchell-Cárdenas.
 Later, in high school, they started an underground punk-rock band called IPM (short for "Influential Phecal Material") together with their friends Nick Trevino and Robert Vleck.
 Mitchell-Cárdenas played drums while Castillo played bass guitar.
 Before he began acting, Castillo considered pursuing a serious career as a rock musician.